spydx/rupi/README.md

 # RuPi

 Small OS for Raspberry Pi boards built with Rust.
-There is no plan, maybe take some input at one point.
+There is no plan; maybe take some input at one point.
-Right now it just serves as a shell to get started with OSDev on Raspberry Pi with Rust.
+Right now, it just serves as a shell to start with OSDev on Raspberry Pi with Rust.

+Following this guided project: https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials

 ## Details about the Raspberry Pi HW